humanapi/connect-client/README.md

 ## Version 1 setup instructions

-Version 1 has been deprecated, but the current release version (2.0.0) will be backwards compatible until support is removed.
+Version 1 has been deprecated, but the current release version (2.0.X) will be backwards compatible and support will eventually be removed in version 2.1.0

 ### Usage